microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignment-update.md

 Only teachers can perform this action.

-Alternatively, request to change the status of an assignment with [publish] (../api/educationassignment-publish.md) action.
+Alternatively, request to change the status of an assignment with [publish](../api/educationassignment-publish.md) action.
 Don't use a PATCH operation for this purpose.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).